zdata-inc/ambari-extensions/getting-setup/with-vagrant.md

     Next you will need to toggle down the 'Advanced Repository Options', and uncheck suse11.
 You will also want to change the `Local-PHD-Repo` to the local repository containing Pivotal's PHD and PADS rpms.
 For vagrant installations the creation of this repository is automatically done during provisioning by the [setup-repo.sh script](https://github.com/zdata-inc/ambari-stack/blob/master/build/setup-repo.sh) so the Ambari server's domain can be used here (which is `http://master.ambaricluster.local` by default).

 5. Next you'll need to input each of the machines to provision, as well as a private key which will allow you to login as root on each machine.
-If you used vagrant to setup these machines their hostnames should be `master.ambaricluster.local`, `slave1.ambaricluster.local`, `slave2.ambaricluster.local`, etc., and the private key will be located in `keys/private_key` relative to the project root.
+Vagrant configures the hostnames automatically to be `master.ambaricluster.local`, `slave1.ambaricluster.local`, `slave2.ambaricluster.local`, etc., and the private key will be located in `keys/private_key` relative to the project root.

     Normally you would provision the same server you have Ambari installed on, but because of the limited number of virtual machines that can be run at a time we'll use the master host as well as the slaves for the cluster.
 After you click Next, you'll see progress indicators showing the registration of the machines, and the installation of the Ambari agents.